 The Dales Way is a footpath that encompasses 80 miles of Yorkshire and Cumbria.
 What’s amazing about this walk is you will stay in woods and parkland for the entirety of it, from Leeds – crossing the Ridge – through to Ilkley, into the Yorkshire Dales, and onto an arrival at Bowness in Windermere.

 The interconnecting trails that go up and down the Ridge make this a great spot for a little trail run – no more than 5k if you use the route creatively.
 There’s even steps in and amongst the paths to add something a little extra to your run.
+One route that takes in the long stretch along Woodhouse Ridge is this 5km Woodhouse Ridge Headingley Run Loop – a great one for a mix of woods and path!

 This mountain bike route, courtesy of trail forks, runs directly through the Ridge and is ideal for a novice getting in mountain biking.
 There is around 34 metres of climb and it takes on average 2-hours for each rider to complete it.